nushell/nushell.github.io/book/aliases.md

 ## How to write an alias with Pipes

-If you want to add a pipe to your alias you must must enclose it with parentheses which are a pair of round brackets ( ) used to mark off your set of commands with pipes.
+If you want to add a pipe to your alias you must enclose it with parentheses which are a pair of round brackets ( ) used to mark off your set of commands with pipes.

 ```
 alias lsname = (ls | get name)
 ```

-Here is an alias with more than one pipe
+Here is an alias with more than one pipe:

 ```
 alias lt = (ls | sort-by modified -r | sort-by type)